 Deferral and tolerance period

 The launch was initially scheduled for July 1, 2025, but was already postponed last year to Jan.
 1, 2026.
 In late December 2025, the FPS Finance notified to extend the tolerance period again and this time to March 31, 2026.
+Now comes another postponement, viz. until June 30, 2026.

 The reason is simple: there is a deficit to new certified POS systems and next-generation FDM modules.